pbredenberg/hammer-time-text-replacer/README.md

 ## What?

-Replaces all text on a HTML document with the CSS class `replace-me` with the text "Hammer Time!"
+Replaces all text on a HTML document with the CSS class `replace-me` with the text "Hammer Time."

 ## Why?

-To facilitate replacing all text on a HTML document with the CSS class `replace-me` with the text "Hammer Time!"
+To facilitate replacing all text on a HTML document with the CSS class `replace-me` with the text "Hammer Time."

 ## How?